zemacik/angular2-swagger-apiclient-generator/README.md

 # angular2-swagger-apiclient-generator
 Angular 2 API client generator from swagger json

+# Description
+This project will generate http client API service class in typescript from your swagger 2.0 file.

 # Disclaimer
-This project is not yet stable, nor working properly I'm still working on it
+This project is not yet stable, nor working properly I'm still working on it.

 # How to get it working